 Nashik Kumbh Mela

 The Kumbh Mela is a religious congregation of Hindus that is held once every three years at one of the following four places in rotation: Haridwar, Allahabad, Nashik and Ujjain.
-This epic event is a pilgrimage for Hindus who perform the ritual bath in a sacred river of the town that it is held in.
-The rivers are the Ganges at Haridwar, the Saraswati at Allahabad, Godavari at Nasik, and the Shipra at Ujjain.
-The other events in a Kumbh Mela are devotional singing, religious assemblies and discussions, and mass feeding of holy men as well as the deprived.
+This epic event is a pilgrimage for Hindus who perform the ritual bath in a sacred river of the town where it is held in.
+The rivers are the Ganges at Haridwar, the Saraswati at Allahabad, the Godavari at Nasik, and the Shipra at Ujjain.
+The other events in a Kumbh Mela are devotional singing, religious assemblies and discussions, and mass feeding of holy men and the deprived.

 Sadhus from several sects are seen taking a dip in the sacred waters.
 Sadhus wearing Rudraksha beads and malas, skins dabbed in ash, and clad in saffron (some sects are even naked or naga) are seen in Kumbh melas.